pgmoneta/pgmoneta/doc/manual/en/02-installation.md

 ## Rocky Linux 9.x / 10.x

-We can download the [Rocky Linux](https://www.rockylinux.org/) distruction from their web site
+We can download the [Rocky Linux](https://www.rockylinux.org/) distribution from their web site

 ```
 https://rockylinux.org/download